 We all took turns imitating Bill Hewitt, Danny Gallivan … and Campbellton’s own Peter Maher … except, at times our language was more colourful.
 We may have even had some fake commercials, not sure.
 It’s been so long now.

 It was at the swamp where Gordie Howe stormed in on Glenn Hall with a cannonading drive … while waiting to pounce on a rebound was none other than Stan Mikita and Pierre Pilote.

-If one listened carefully, they’d hear goals being scored by Dave Keon, Jean Belliveau, Frank Mahovlich, Dickie Moore, Bert Olmstead, Red Kelly … Maurice Richard, and others.
+If one listened carefully, they’d hear goals being scored by Dave Keon, Jean Belliveau, Frank Mahovlich, Dickie Moore, Red Kelly … Maurice Richard, and others.
 Tim Horton and Doug Harvey blocked shots … sometimes even “traded punches.”